pcordeirof/game-mechanics/README.md

 # game-mechanics
-Example of mechanics of famous games.
+Example of mechanics from famous games.